arceuss/ftpdonloader/README.md

 ## Troubleshooting

 - **Connection errors**: Use the "Test Connection" button to verify your FTP server address, port, and credentials
+- **"504 Unknown command" errors**: Some FTP servers don't support UTF-8 encoding.
+The application automatically handles this with a custom session factory
 - **Slow downloads**: Try adjusting the number of threads or check your network connection
 - **Missing images**: Install Pillow (`pip install Pillow`) if status images aren't displaying
 - **Files not appearing**: Check the log area for scanner errors or connection issues
+- **Installation issues**: Make sure `ftputil` is installed: `pip install ftputil`

 ## License